File Reader#

 File Scrubbing#

-For recordings longer than 30 seconds, a drawer button will appear on the left side of the File Reader to access the Scrubbing Interface.
+The drawer button on the left side of the File Reader opens the Scrubbing Interface.
 This interface makes it possible to quickly browse to different parts of the data file.

 Full Timeline

-The bottom timeline spans the length of the recording.
+The bottom (full) timeline spans the length of the recording between the start and end times as set in the File Reader editor.
 The colored vertical bars along the timeline correspond to recorded events associated with the active stream.
-A slider along this timeline is fixed at a 30 second interval and allows adjusting the start and stop time for playback.
+For recordings longer than 30 seconds, the colored slider along this timeline is fixed at a 30 second interval and allows adjusting the start and stop time for playback.

 Zoom (30 Second) Timeline